ng-Classic/ng-classic/aio/content/guide/devtools.md

 ### Debug OnPush

-To preview the components in which Angular did change detection, select the **Change detection** checkbox at the top, above the flame graph.
+To preview the components in which Angular Classicdid change detection, select the **Change detection** checkbox at the top, above the flame graph.

-This view colors all the tiles in which Angular performed change detection in green, and the rest in gray:
+This view colors all the tiles in which Angular Classicperformed change detection in green, and the rest in gray:

 <div class="lightbox">